WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 <img src="img/26114.PNG" style="zoom:40%">  $\dots$

-The total number of possible different trees for a single agent is 27.
+The total number of possible different trees for a single agent is $3 \times 3^2 = 27$
 The number of possible joint policies are $27\cdot 27$.

 Now consider we fixed the policy for agent $1$: $<q'_1,q'_1>$.